elix/elix.org/content/AriaListMixin.md

 > events → methods/properties → **state** ➞ **render**

 **Expects** the component to provide:
 * `state.selectedIndex` property indicating the index of the currently selected item.
+This is usually provided by [SingleSelectionMixin](SingleSelectionMixin).
 * `items` property representing the items that can be selected.
 This is usually provided by [ContentItemsMixin](ContentItemsMixin).

 **Provides** the component with: